 Hyouchuu climbed the rising grade.
-He came to the sunken road cut into the crest of the mountain.
+He came to the sunken road.
+The road was cut into the crest of the mountain.
 The walls of the sunken road blocked the wind long enough for him to catch his breath.
 He too quickly arrived at the end of the cut.
 The snow-laden crosswinds again threatened to push him off the road.

 I’ll be okay.
 The course was downhill from here.
 Simply keep his feet moving and he should arrive at the village at the foot of the mountain.